- 10+ Guests Price as advertised*

 Breakfast | Lunch | Social Hour | Dinner

 It's our final morning together as a group, and a great chance to relax and get in one last appointment with nature.
 After a delicious hot buffet breakfast and coffee, choose to take a walk around the lake—a 5km light hiking loop that allows you to take in all the beautiful surroundings one more time.
 Or, perhaps rent a canoe for an early morning paddle (for an additional fee).
-From here you will say goodbye to your guides and board a private shuttle back to Banff, where you can continue to enjoy more time in the area or make arrangements for your shuttle back to Calgary to return home.
+For those seeking one last adventure, opt to head out with your guide to visit the magnificent Takakkaw Falls.
+Standing 373m tall, these falls are the second highest in Canada and truly a sight to behold.
+From the hotel, you will say goodbye to your guides and board a private shuttle back to Banff, where you can continue to enjoy more time in the area or make arrangements for your shuttle back to Calgary to return home.

 Final morning breakfast and walk around the lake